wang-zjin/Cluster-partition-volatility/README.md

 "exercise_VolForecastRV20220707.mlx" uses "parfor" to speed up.
 "exercise_VolForecastRV20220708.mlx" uses a function "vol_forecast" to make codes shorter than "exercise_VolForecastRV20220707.mlx".
 However, it is slower (maybe due to in different computers)

+Folder "Volatility predict 20220719" provides a compact project of forecasting volatility of SP500, DAX, FTSE, NIKKIE using GARCH, GJR, RSGARCH and HAR respectively with training size 750 forecast time from 2019-05-19 to 2022-05-18.